streamlink/streamlink/docs/install.rst

 .. important::

     Windows XP is not supported. |br|
     Windows Vista requires at least SP2 to be installed.

+.. rst-class:: table-custom-layout

 ==================================== ====================================
 Release                              Notes